hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 So far so good.
 But, we still have a few items left as "TODO" in our tests.
 At this point we may not be quite sure what we want though.
-This is a good time to fire up the Django dev server using ``runserver``, and have a look around manually, to look for some inspiration on the next steps to take for our site.::
+This is a good time to fire up the Django dev server again using ``runserver``, and have a look around manually, to look for some inspiration on the next steps to take for our site.::